thomasbrodusch/YACo/README.md

 Workflow
 ----------
 	## 1.1.0 - "Ara Ararauna"
-		- <strike>Optional linking colors to particular elements.
-When you reach a certain div, the background color change ! you can define a div by add in html markup of the specific div: 'data-yaco=true' (and associate a color) 'data-color-yaco="#22A7F0" '</strike>
+		- Optional linking colors to particular elements.
+When you reach a certain div, the background color change ! you can define a div by add in html markup of the specific div: 'data-yaco=true' (and associate a color) 'data-color-yaco="#22A7F0" '

 Installation
 -------------